Comment on page

 - 5.Validators you selected a long time ago may no longer be performing optimally – it is good practice to adjust your validators every month or so to ensure you are getting the best rewards.

-A: Nova's recommended validators automatically update at least once per day (for example on Kusama they are updated every 6 hours) based on a number of factors such as; profitability; not being over-subscribed; on-chain identity being set; no history of slashing.
-These updates happen based on data taken from the blockchain protocol, and are unbiased and based solely on the above parameters.
+Nova's recommended validators automatically update at least once per day (for example on Kusama they are updated every 6 hours) based on a number of factors such as; profitability; not being over-subscribed; on-chain identity being set; and no history of slashing.
+These updates happen based on data taken from the blockchain protocol and are unbiased and based solely on the above parameters.